umbralcalc/dexetera/cmd/team_sport/cheatsheet.md

 2. Substitutions are powerful but limited - you only have 3, so use them strategically
 3. Check `team_a_substitutions` before making a substitution - if it's 0, substitutions won't work
 4. If your score is negative, you're losing - consider making a substitution if you have any left
-5. The opponent (Team B) starts slightly weaker but doesn't substitute
+5. The opponent (Team B) doesn't substitute, but their players still move with their stamina baseline
-6. Save at least one substitution for the final minutes if possible
+6. Save at least one substitution for the final minutes if possible to counter fatigue